-Antibiotics: The antibiotics that are taken prior to or in course of pregnancy to treat some bacterial infection can also result in the reduction of the good bacteria that controls the growth of Candida.
-This results in vaginal thrush
+The antibiotics that are taken prior to or in course of pregnancy to treat some bacterial infection can also result in the reduction of the good bacteria that controls the growth of Candida.
+This results in vaginal thrush.

-Nutritional deficiency: Nutritional deficiency that happens due to poor eating as a result of morning sickness or unhealthy craving during pregnancy can result in vaginal thrush
+Nutritional deficiency that happens due to poor eating as a result of morning sickness or unhealthy craving during pregnancy can result in vaginal thrush.

 Other factors that increase the chances of vaginal thrush during pregnancy are:

-Increased estrogen level: The increased estrogen level during pregnancy results in thriving of Candida fungus.
+The increased estrogen level during pregnancy results in thriving of Candida fungus.
 This is because a form of glucose called glycogen, which is present in the vagina is directly proportional to the estrogen level.
-Candida literally thrives on the glycogen, resulting in vaginal thrush
+Candida literally thrives on the glycogen, resulting in vaginal thrush.

-Reduced acidity: The pH level of a healthy vagina is between 4.0 to 4.5, which is too acidic and prevents the fungus to multiply.
+The pH level of a healthy vagina is between 4.0 to 4.5, which is too acidic and prevents the fungus to multiply.
 However, during pregnancy, due to hormonal fluctuation the acid levels in the vagina lowers.
-This, along with excess glycogen can result in the excessive fungal growth in the vagina
+This, along with excess glycogen can result in the excessive fungal growth in the vagina.

 Some of the important symptoms of vaginal thrush are:

-Burning sensation: Stinging or burning sensation during urination or, pain during intercourse can be a sign of vaginal thrush
+Stinging or burning sensation during urination or, pain during intercourse can be a sign of vaginal thrush.

-Itching: Developing itching and soreness in or around the vagina or the vagina appearing reddish with itching are the symptoms of vaginal thrush
+Developing itching and soreness in or around the vagina or the vagina appearing reddish with itching are the symptoms of vaginal thrush.

 The doctor will diagnose vaginal thrush after listening to the symptoms and possibly doing a vaginal examination.
 During the examination, the doctor may take a vaginal swab to look for the yeast under a microscope.
 This helps to confirm vaginal thrush.